 For example, if you are having a beach picnic, a fresh corn salad is the best option.
 But, if you are having a barbecue or potluck, the grilled version, in my opinion, works better.

 Below is a list of add-ins I love to include in my recipe.
 You can add them all or some of them.
 Or none if you don’t want to.
-But their flavors blend well, and the textures only make the salad more complex and fun.
+But their flavors blend well, and the textures make the salad more complex and fun.

 Bell Peppers And Tomatoes